 I've been a freelancer and business owner for the past two decades.
-My superpower is supporting other self-employed business owners in personal and professional development space so that they can STAND OUT and feel confident in this digital environment.
+My superpower is supporting other self-employed, business owners and professionals in personal and professional development space so that they can STAND OUT and feel confident in this digital environment.

 As your coach, I'll be guiding you in portraying your best personal and business vision, so you can flourish, grow, and thrive day to day and beyond.